Archive for Race Reflections

 2000 Rolex 24

-It is late January and a familiar yearning comes over me, there is a 24 Hour race about to happen but I am on the other side of the Atlantic.
+It’s late January and a familiar yearning comes over me, there is a 24 Hour race about to happen but I am on the other side of the Atlantic.
 There are, of course, good reasons for this, mainly financial, as revenues fall and costs rise, so my current involvement with the Rolex 24 is confined to looking back over the years……………….

 2000 Rolex 24

-Now undisputed master of motorsport in North America, NASCAR entered the endurance arena just over a decade ago setting up the Grand-Am organisation to sanction and run its blue riband endurance event, the Daytona 24 Hours.
+Now undisputed master of motorsport in North America, NASCAR entered the endurance arena just over a decade ago setting up the Grand-Am organisation to sanction and run its Blue Riband endurance event, the Daytona 24 Hours.
 This was of course the 2000 edition of Rolex 24 Hours held at Daytona International Speedway.

 2000 Rolex 24